Campaign finance reform in the United States: Matching funds

 Another method allows the candidates to raise funds from private donors, but provides matching funds for the first chunk of donations.
 For instance, the government might "match" the first $250 of every donation.
 This would effectively make small donations more valuable to a campaign, potentially leading them to put more effort into pursuing such donations, which are believed to have less of a corrupting effect than larger gifts and enhance the power of less-wealthy individuals.
 Such a system is currently in place in the U.S. presidential primaries.
-As of February 2008, there were fears that this system provided a safety net for losers in these races, as shown by loan taken out by John McCain's campaign that used the promise of matching funds as collateral.
+As of February 2008, there were fears that this system provided a safety net for losers in these races, as shown by a loan taken out by John McCain's campaign that used the promise of matching funds as collateral.
 However, in February 2009 the Federal Election Commission found no violation of the law because McCain permissibly withdrew from the Matching Payment Program and thus was released from his obligations.
-It also found no reason to believe that a violation occurred as a result of the Committee's reporting of McCain's loan.
+It also found no reason to believe that a violation occurred as a result of the committee's reporting of McCain's loan.
 The Commission closed the files.